innovationOUtside/vce-generic-guide/g-accessibility_classicnb.md

 The Jupyter notebook dialogue box for editing keyboard shortcuts

-The Jupyter notebook dialogue box for editing keyboard shortcuts
+Screenshot of the Jupyter notebook settings dialog for editing keyboard shortcuts.
+Examples of several commands for which shortcuts are available are listed, along with the associated keyboard shortcut, if defined.

+Example commands listed include: "shutdown kernel", "confirm shutdown kernel", "restart kernel", "restart kernel and ruin all cells", "reastart kernel and clear output", "interrupt kernel" and "run cell".
 ```

 ## Magnification